develop-me/bootcamp--week-07-08--laravel/scripts/06-blade/README.md

       </div>
     ```
 - Explain `@foreach` directive
-- Wouldn't normally use `App\Article` like this in a template, we'll sort that in a bit
+- Wouldn't normally use `App\Models\Article` like this in a template, we'll sort that in a bit
 - Explain "moustaches" to output data

 ## Passing Data